mulesoft/pdk-custom-policy-examples/ai-prompt-template/README.md

 # AI Prompt Template Policy Example
-Applies a template over an OpenAI prompt request.
+Applies a predefined template over an OpenAI prompt request.

 ## Test the Policy
 Test the policy using either integration testing or the policy playground.